PanoPepino/digital_presenter/README.md

 # TO DO:

-- Fix eye_lid and rimmel thickness and strange issue going on there. [_]
-- Reestructure the animation class to be used with timeline.
-Add same animations as inbuilt methods of class Creature[_]
 - Reestructure how the textbox and similar objects are called through the script function.
 Better to define a set of classes? [_]
 - Create simple logo to add to github and webpage. [_]
 - To write down good docstrings for documentation. [_]